AbbyZhai/PWC-Power-BI-Virtual-Internship/README.md

 - [Task 3 --- Diversity & Inclusion Dashboard](##data-visualization-----diversity-&-inclusion-dashboard)

 ## Task 1: Call Center Dashboard - visualizing customer and agent behavior
+- **Problem**:
-- Problem: The manager at PhoneNow company is looking for transparency and insight into the Call Centre dataset to understand an accurate overview of long-term trends in customer and agent behavior.
+    - The manager at PhoneNow company is looking for transparency and insight into the Call Centre dataset to understand an accurate overview of long-term trends in customer and agent behavior.
-- Objective:
+- **Objective**:
     - Create a dashboard in Power BI for the Call Center manager that reflects all relevant Key Performance Indicators (KPIs) and metrics in the dataset.
-- Possible KPIs include (but are not limited to):
+- **Possible KPIs include (but are not limited to)**:
     - Overall customer satisfaction
     - Overall calls answered/abandoned
     - Calls by time